CRIMINAL ENFORCEMENT OF IMMIGRATION LAWS

 the United States but this usually occurs only after the prison time has been served.
 An immigration

-"detainer" would be placed and a person would be transfer to immigration court for removal proceedings
+"detainer" would be placed and a person would be transferred to immigration court for removal

 |always, that all of us ... are